-From the very big to the very small: Your BioArtAttack could take inspiration from the smallest parts of the living world that only a microscope can see.
-Think cell structures, bacterial colonies and microscopic organisms.
-The mesmerising patterns, colours and shapes seen through the eye-piece of a microscope are sure to provide inspiration for a great piece of art.
+From the very big to the very small: BioArtAttack 3D entries can take inspiration from the smallest parts of the natural world that only a microscope can see: think cell structures, bacterial colonies and microscopic organisms.

-If you prefer to think big, you could use vast environments or ecosystems as the theme of your entry.
-Your piece of art could be based around great savannahs, wide-open plains or immense rainforests and the huge range of diversity contained within them.
+Entries could instead feature environments or ecosystems.
+Art could be based around great savannahs, wide-open plains, the deep oceans or immense rainforests and the huge range of diversity contained within them.

 Hands-on science: Lab or field equipment could be the focus of your artwork, with fascinating tools and apparatus being used by scientists to provide ways to make wonderful discoveries.